jpcanto/PAXICO_jest_challenge/README.md

 - To run jest and execute all project tests

-- The result of these tests will be available in the vsCode terminal.
+- The result of these tests will be available in the terminal you are using.